Rhode Island Surgical Errors Attorneys

 Surgical errors could include removing the wrong organ, leaving instruments inside a patient, or errors in anesthesia.
 These can cause major medical issues requiring intensive treatment, and you should not have to pay for any of those costs out of your own pocket.
 Instead, consider filing a claim against the medical professionals who let this happen to you.

 If you or a loved one suffers from a surgical error, which is a type of medical malpractice, you may be able to recover compensation for what happened.
-Reach out to Boston medical malpractice attorneys at Crowe & Mulvey, LLP for a free consultation so we can assist you in getting the award you deserve.
+Reach out to our Rhode Island medical malpractice attorneys at Crowe & Mulvey, LLP for a free consultation so we can assist you in getting the award you deserve.
 With more than 100 combined years of experience, our lawyers are ready to work with you on your case.

 Contact us today at (617) 404-3417 to begin the process of getting the money you need to move forward with your life.